nbealo/Bartender/readme.md

 }
 ```

-Using the above spec, a BartenderMan can be configured to create any mix drink that is a composition of available ingredients.
+Using the above spec, a Barbot can be configured to create any mix drink that is a composition of available ingredients.
 The BartenderMan will have one `System Settings` spec, and several `Drink Configuration` specs.
 A `/config` directory will hold these files in the following layout,

 ```
     /config